Novout/betterwrite/README.md

 # Motivation

 There are no word processors on the market that are not inextricable from the context itself.
-__Better Write__ offers an individual and reactive approach to any item that is entered in the editor.
+This approach makes it difficult to integrate other resources, limiting creative possibilities for writers and publishers. __Better Write__ offers an individual and reactive approach to any item that is entered in the editor.

 <br>